rsowell/cs-457-agile-iterations/docs/3-Iter-1--Iteration-Instructions-f664.md

 4. Either create a new Cucumber feature file, or if appropriate, add a scenario in an existing file, for the issue you're working on.
 You should write out all scenarios for that user story as we have done in class.
 Also write draft step definitions for all of the new steps that you are using, even if they are just placeholders for now.
 If you’re updating an existing feature, you can just edit the feature file(s) for that feature.

-5. Use BDD to develop the feature, as in CHIPS 7.7.
+5. Use BDD to develop the feature, as in Project 6.

 6. When committing, specify the commit type (from [this list](https://github.com/commitizen/conventional-commit-types/blob/master/index.json)) at the beginning of the commit message with "[]".
 For example, a commit message will look like "[feat] A new feature that....(description here)".